How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 how to delete a site in sharepoint online

-This deletes all site contents, including site assets like document libraries, and list data associated with that particular SharePoint Online site, user information part of the site, etc., within a few minutes, depending on the size of the site (or how much data is deleted).
+This action deletes all site contents, including site assets like document libraries and list data associated with that particular SharePoint Online site, along with the user information part of the site.
+The deletion process completes within a few minutes, depending on the size of the site or the amount of data being deleted.
 All these methods apply to sites associated with Hub as well.

 Deleting a Classic Site